ZonW/HM-Personalized-Fashion-Recommender/Proposal.md

 To the end, the author urged RS researching community to establish a standard dataset and hidden/blinded test set for better model evaluation.
 According to the study, the baseline and dataset of RS is not as standarized as the CV/NLP community, which will create an inconsistent reporting of scores, with each autor using his/her own dataset and evaluation method.
 Thus, there's seemingly no consensus on the general ranking of the models.

 ## 3. Objectives and expected contributions
 We hereby posit two research questions, formalized in the following, and by leveraging a large H&M transactions and product dataset.
 We provide empirical evidence as well as theoretical grounding to answer these questions:

-- Research Question 1 (RQ1): Using latest deep learning recommendation models to complete the competition.
+- Research Question 1 (RQ1): What are the SOTA RS models that can be efficiently implemented to this problem?

-- Research Question 2 (RQ2): Building a grade algorithm to exam our deep learning model based on competition evaluation.
+- Research Question 2 (RQ2): How do those models perform against each other with the Kaggle test set?

 We expect this work can make the following contributions:

-- We provide a machine learning approach to identify customers shopping habits.
+- We provide a deep learning approach to identify customers shopping habits and give accurate prediction to the future purchases.
+- We quantitatively evaluate the SOTA deep learning RS models with the hidden/blinded test set provided by Kaggle.

 ## 4. Methodology
 In this paper, we will use the dataset H&M provided, the transations from 2018/09/20 to 2020/09/21; the product with price and simple descriptions; 100k images of products.